tanya1711/chararena1/README.md

 PHP AJAX AND JQUERY PROJECT

-CREDENTIALS TO LOGIN
+USE ANY OF THE BELLOW CREDENTIALS TO LOGIN

 Username    Password
-tanya        tg
+tanya  ->     tg,
-miffy        mif
+miffy   ->    mif,
-oswald        os
+oswald  ->   os,
-baby          hello
+baby    -> hello

 choose any username password to login
 Runs on localhost xampp